-But again and again the recall campaign shows it’s true colors through its donors and its actions, as well as those of its supporters.
+But again and again the recall campaign shows it’s true colors through its donors, its actions, and those of its supporters.

 Two of the four charges against Councilmember Sawant are against her support for Black Lives Matter.
 The recall campaign’s main charge in their public campaigning so far is the absurd claim that Kshama promoted “lawlessness” with her support for Black Lives Matter — an obviously racist attack on the movement.

 SAFE Seattle has company in their right-wing vitriol directed at Councilmember Sawant.
-The pro-Trump, far right Breitbart News Network agrees with SAFE Seattle that Councilmember Sawant needs to be stopped.
-Earlier this year they identified Kshama’s Twitter account, along with Colin Kaepernick’s, as needing to be silenced due to their support for Black Lives Matter.
+The pro-Trump, far right-wing publication, Breitbart, agrees with SAFE Seattle that Councilmember Sawant needs to be stopped.
+Earlier this year they identified Kshama’s Twitter account, along with that of Colin Kaepernick’s, as needing to be silenced, because of their support for Black Lives Matter.